 Illegal restrictions in the CCRs

-For the most part, they are irrelevant in older neighborhoods because in most of Santa Clara County, they have long since expired.
-Most of the time, the newer ones aren’t so draconian, but they may restrict things like washing your car, what color you can have on curtains facing the street, paint colors for your house, or whether you can wash your car in the neighborhood.
+For the most part, the CCRs from 50 years ago or so for houses are irrelevant because in most of Santa Clara County, they are unenforceable, even if technically still on the books.
+Most of the time, the newer ones may restrict things like washing your car, what color you can have on curtains facing the street, paint colors for your house, or whether you can wash your car in the neighborhood.

 They can be a little helpful, though, as sometimes the setbacks (which may still be enforceable) may be stated more clearly in the CCRs than in the preliminary title report or elsewhere.

 Often, too, they hide some historically interesting tidbits.
-Awhile back I read the C C & Rs for a Leep built home (a very good builder of tract housing in the Santa Clara Valley) in the Cambrian Park area of San Jose.
+Awhile back I read the CCRs for a Leep built home in the Cambrian Park area of San Jose.
 I know that there’s an area of Campbell (that has a Los Gatos mailing address) with Leep homes; one street in this area near the Saratoga and Los Gatos border is named Elwood and another Bearden.
 Today I learned that there were two builders of these homes, Elwood J. Leep and Leonard Bearden, Sr. So that was a fun tidbit – I have sold many “Leep homes” over the years, have known them to be well built but never had the builders’ first names before.

 To summarize, in most cases, the CCRs for older neighborhoods won’t provide you with a lot of helpful information, but do try to obtain them anyway when buying a home in Santa Clara County.
 (With younger homes, they are probably in effect so it’s extremely important to read those carefully!)
 There may be information that is interesting, if not necessarily useful – and you never know, there may be a tidbit of helpful information buried in there along with the strange admonitions that homes not cost less than $10,000 when sold.
 That’s the least of our worries today!